department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/UAT/research-plan.md

 ### Outcome
 Based on the outcome of this research study, we will either release the updates to production and/or update our design to correct any issues with functionality.

 ### Research questions

+- Do form statuses display as intended?
+- (if in scope) Can PDF copies of forms be downloaded?

 ### Hypothesis
+Functionality will work as intended.

 ## Method
-We'll have participants go through a list of specific tasks for UAT and ask follow-up questions to get feedback on our usability related questions.
+We'll have participants go through a list of specific tasks for UAT.
 We will test in production using a feature flipper.

 ### Location
-Remote, via Zoom
+Remotely, via Zoom.

 ### Research materials
 [Conversation guide](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/2022-audit/UAT/MyVA-audit-UAT-conversation-guide.md)